Equity of Access to Health and Social Care Services

 People often experience inequity when using health and care services.

 We aim to tackle the inequities faced by blind and partially sighted people when it comes to using healthcare and social services.
 We achieve this by working closely with a variety of stakeholders, forging strong partnerships to improve the coordination between the NHS and social care services.
-Our ultimate goal is seamless integration, ensuring that support and resources are readily available for those with sight loss.
+Our ultimate goal is seamless integration, ensuring that support and resources are readily available for those of us with sight loss.

 Sight loss affects people wherever they live, and we understand that every location has its unique needs.
 Our community-based Sight Loss Councils take these differences into account to ensure that everyone, regardless of where they live, can benefit from a healthcare system that is integrated and fair.